 B. Cut them down to the five most important.
 Put the characteristics in order of priority.
-Expand them to describe the above mentioned people.
+Expand them to describe the people mentioned above.

+Exercise 25.
 A. Fill in the gaps with the words from the box.

 married, accept, hen's party, honeymoon, reception, ceremony, bride, dating, engaged, civil, newlyweds, bridegroom, propose, wedding, best man, stag night